laptameoj/ecommerce/part-three.md

 ####

-With the order GET endpoint, simply accept a reqeust query of whatever orders you're searching for.
+With the order GET endpoint, simply accept a request query of whatever orders you're searching for.
 For example, if you were looking for all orders placed on a certain day, the URL might look like this: `/api/order?date=07/09/16`.
 If you were looking for a specific user's orders, it might look like so: `/api/order?user=o09f6d8fnn7df7n9joj`.
 Look at Mongoose's [query](http://mongoosejs.com/docs/queries.html) documentation if you need some examples.

 **TestPoint**: You should be able to test your order GET endpoint via Postman or your app.
 Try a few different queries.
 The most important one is the user query.

 If you've passed this last breakpoint, then you've finished the backend of your application.
 Well done.

 ####